-A major incident is a situation which will seriously affect a Regional delivered Service, an external agency, cause damage to infrastructure or have an impact on public health.
+A situation which will seriously affect a Regionally delivered service, an external agency, cause damage to infrastructure or have an impact on public health.
 Major incidents have the potential to become emergency events.
-Examples are water source contamination, construction failures and environmental incidents.
+Examples include water source contamination, construction failures and environmental incidents.